 - Daily transport between the accommodation and the hospital you are working at

-- Two lectures on the Indian medical system
+- Two evening lectures (one on the Indian medical system and one of Indian culture)

 - Oyster Worldwide volunteer t-shirt